EPICDC/a130/pages/policy.md

  g) Conduct privacy impact assessments when developing, procuring, or using information technology, in accordance with the E-Government Act,<sup id="fnr10"><a href="#fn10">10</a></sup> and make the assessments available to the public in accordance with OMB policy; and

  h) Maintain and post privacy policies on all agency websites, in accordance with OMB policy.

+ i) Ensure that agency websites do not collect and retain website visitors’ PII (including IP addresses, MAC addresses, web cookies, and browser fingerprints), and ensure that agency websites do not track website visitors.

 **2) Information Security**